-Do We Have This One??
-Needs a Better Description.
-Up for Grabs since I'm afraid of spoilers.
-An Absurdly Short Episode is pretty much Exactly What It Says on the Tin: it ends in about a tenth of the time the audience is accustomed to.
+Do We Have This One?
+Needs A Better Description.
+Up For Grabs since I'm afraid of spoilers.
+An Absurdly Short Episode is pretty much Exactly What It Says On The Tin: it ends in about a tenth of the time the audience is accustomed to.
 The difficulty of pulling this off can vary depending on the medium.
 It'd be hard to do in a book because the book's thickness gives a pretty good estimate of its length, and all those pages have to contain something; likewise, a television episode wouldn't work because those tend to fill strict half-hour blocks.
 In digital media, on the other hand, it's more common.
 A common trick of the Trolling Creator.
 Not to be confused with Short Runners.
 Ending Trope!
 Beware of spoilers!

 - The Monty Python movie And Now For Something Completely Different subverts this, with "The End" appearing shortly after the opening credits, complete with someone announcing that the film will be shorter than expected but then the rest of the film (a collection of some their shorts from TV in a linked film format) plays after that and it isn't necessarily a short movie.

-- Man on the Moon starts with Jim Carrey as Andy Kaufman's Foreign Man saying that, due to massive editing (cutting out all the stuff that didn't really happen that way), this is actually the end of the film.
+- Man On The Moon starts with Jim Carrey as Andy Kaufman's Foreign Man saying that, due to massive editing (cutting out all the stuff that didn't really happen that way), this is actually the end of the film.
 He exits as the Closing Credits roll; then Carrey-as-Andy comes back on with a film projector and shows home movies (which are the actual film).

-- According to Quidditch Through the Ages, the shortest match of this wizarding sport on record lasted three-and-a-half seconds, as the snitch was caught almost immediately after the opening pitch.
-Harry Potter himself ends a game in under five minutes in Harry Potter and the Philosopher's Stone.
+- According to Quidditch Through The Ages, the shortest match of this wizarding sport on record lasted three-and-a-half seconds, as the snitch was caught almost immediately after the opening pitch.
+Harry Potter himself ends a game in under five minutes in Harry Potter And The Philosophers Stone.

 - One episode of Blossom reveals that Blossom, Six, and Joey are taking a film-making class and we see the results of their latest assignment.
 After we see Joey's Fan Sequel to Aliens, Blossom's art film, and Six's thriller, it's revealed Anthony took the same class when he was in school and we see his film.
 After a lengthy opening credit sequence, we see Anthony walk up to a woman and exchange greetings, then the closing credits run.
 Anthony admits he received the same budget as the others, but blew it on drugs.